zacharysgoldberg/Receipt-Manager/README.md

 # Stub-Manager

-Submit receipts and bills/or invoices to personal account to keep track of expendetures as well as total sales tax spent per fiscal/tax year.
+Submit receipts to personal account to keep track of expendetures as well as total sales tax spent per fiscal/tax year.
 Totals are calulated respectively.

 ## Design